7 Wedding Colour Palettes That Will Define 2026

 • Best for: Summer outdoor ceremonies, garden parties, rustic-elegant venues

 If you want your wedding to feel warm and alive without going tropical or over-the-top, this is your palette.
 And here's a bonus: it photographs beautifully in natural light.
 Your photographer will thank you.
+I've seen couples cry looking at their first gallery preview because the colours in the photos looked like paintings — that's what this palette does in the right light.

 5. Earthy Tuscan — Terracotta, Olive, and Mustard